dipta-sikder-775/visual-portfolio-client/README.md

 - The first image (from left to right) is automatically set as the featured image.

 ## Contact
-If you have questions or require further assistance, please contact [Dipta Sikder] at [diptasikder775@gmail.com].
+If you have questions or require further assistance, please contact Dipta Sikder at diptasikder775@gmail.com.

 Thank you for exploring the React Image Gallery project!